allanreda/Video-Processing-and-Categorization/README.md

 -Pandas and NumPy for data manipulation

 ## Goal
-The primary goal of this project is to transform a chaotic collection of videos on a website into a well-organized and categorized dataset.
+The primary goal of this project is to get an overview of a chaotic collection of videos on a website and being able to categorize them by content/visual features.
 By doing so, it provides a structured and accessible way to handle and analyze video content.